Hampton National Historic Site

 Hampton is the "show-place" of Maryland.
 There is certainly nothing like it south of the Mason and Dixon's line

 J.C.
 Carpenter, from Appletons' Journal, May 8, 1875

 (Inscription beside the drawing of the mansion)

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
-Ice Cream in July-Icehouse, ca.1790 (a few steps from this marker); Hampton: An American Story (a few steps from this marker); Oranges in January (within shouting distance of this marker); Captain Charles Ridgely (about 300 feet away, measured in a direct line); A Romance with Nature: The Falling Garden (about 400 feet away); Domestic Service Buildings-Behind the Big House (about 400 feet away); Wartime Support (about 700 feet away); In Memoriam (approx. 0.2 miles away).
+Hampton: An American Story (a few steps from this marker); Ice Cream in July (within shouting distance of this marker); Oranges in January (within shouting distance of this marker); Captain Charles Ridgely (about 300 feet away, measured in a direct line); A Romance with Nature: The Falling Garden (about 400 feet away); Behind the Big House (about 400 feet away); Greenhouse #2 (about 500 feet away); Wartime Support (about 700 feet away).
 Touch for a list and map of all markers in Towson.

 Categories. • Colonial Era • Patriots & Patriotism •

 Credits.
 This page was last revised on June 16, 2016.
 This page originally submitted on November 2, 2014, by Don Morfe of Baltimore, Maryland.
 This page has been viewed 360 times since then and 5 times this year.
 Photos: 1, 2, 3, 4. submitted on November 2, 2014, by Don Morfe of Baltimore, Maryland. • Bill Pfingsten was the editor who published this page.